ZonitoRBLX/ZonitoCurves/README.md

 	CubicCurve2(Bullet, StartPosition, EndPosition, Speed, Key1, Key2, Key3, HitFunction)

-	Bullet = The part you're moving across the curve StartPosition = The Vector3 position of where the Bullet should start EndPosition = The Vector3 position of where the Bullet should end Speed = The base speed of the Bullet, Minimum: 0.01 Maximum 0.1 Key1 = The first Vector3 KeyPoint
+	Bullet = The part you're moving across the curve (Instance) StartPosition = The Vector3 position of where the Bullet should start (Position) EndPosition = The Vector3 position of where the Bullet should end (Position) Speed = The base speed of the Bullet, Minimum: 0.01 Maximum 0.1 (Number) Key1 = The first Vector3 KeyPoint (Vector3)
-	Key2 = The second Vector3 KeyPoint
+	Key2 = The second Vector3 KeyPoint (Vector3)
-	Key3 = The third Vector3 KeyPoint
+	Key3 = The third Vector3 KeyPoint (Vector3)
+ 	LookTo = If the bullet will point towards / look at the next position on the curve.
+(Boolean)
-	HitFunction = The function that will run after the curve is finished, or hits something
+	HitFunction = The function that will run after the curve is finished, or hits something (Function) MoveFunction = The function that will run every time the Bullet moves (Function)

 	Notes: